noel-kd/SimpleEncryption_v1/README.md

 Simply replace the simple algorithm in place with any algorithm that accepts an encryption key and returns a char.
 See code comments.

-**Do not encrypt files you do not have permission to encrypt.
+**Do not encrypt/decrypt files you do not have permission to encrypt/decrypt.